 Note: I will not cover every possible type in this post – that would take forever to read (and to write).
 Instead, I’ll focus on those that are more commercially available or otherwise more popular (great potency, clean extraction, and things like that).

-Trim Run (Part of the Plant Used)
+Trim Run Cannabis Concentrate (Part of the Plant Used)

-Large operations make massive amounts of weed concentrates of various types.
+Large operations make massive amounts of cannabis concentrates of various types.
 Naturally, after the fact, they are left with what someone would call waste – stems, leaves, tiny nugs, and so on.
 Instead of discarding all of that, they make a lower quality concentrate.
 Concentrates made from these trimmings are all called ‘a trim run’ (a production run – goods produced using the same procedures, processes, or conditions), regardless of their consistency (they can be waxes, oils, or solids).

-Trim run doesn’t contain as many beneficial cannabinoids as other types of concentrates.
+Trim run doesn’t contain as many beneficial cannabinoids as other types of cannabis concentrates.
 Still, that isn’t to say that it doesn’t contain any.
 The way to recognize trim run (and distinguish it from the more potent nug run) is by smelling it.
 If there isn’t much of an aroma, you’re probably dealing with trimmings.

 Trim run offers a decent high, especially if you’re an occasional user.
 Where it falls short is the taste – trim run has more chlorophyll and will often leave a peppery flavor in your mouth.
 Still, if you’re using it to get high and not to enjoy the flavor, it should do the trick.
 Also, it doesn’t hurt that it’s one of the cheapest types of THC concentrates on the market currently.